JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Snek](https://nyunesu.itch.io/snek) by Nyunesu is a short atmospheric puzzle game made for LDjam47.
 I will see if there's a post-jam version before considering adding it to the article.

 [Snakeformer](https://blog.dragonlab.de/2014/10/snakeformer/) and [Coil](http://www.nitrome.com/games/coil/) are two snake platformer games that feel similar to snakebird, but have different physics and are less puzzly.
+[Dual Snake](https://store.steampowered.com/app/752600/Dual_Snake/) adds an extra head to the snake platforming idea, and it too has action elements.

 Puzzle games where snakes are your enemies:
 [SnakEscape](https://store.steampowered.com/app/409440/SnakEscape_REMASTERED/)